Safyrus/NES_PWAA/README.md

 version of the fan demake build with GitHub actions by consequence we can't say if it runs, you can find those builds at [GitHub Actions](https://github.com/Safyrus/NES_PWAA/actions/workflows/build-nes.yaml) page.

+Also, because GitHub actions builds disappear after a certain time, you can download the last manual build in the root folder [here](PWAA.nes) (or [here](PWAA_ines1.nes) but with a iNES 1.0 header)

 ## Emulators